Riversamet/Medical_Data_Visualizer/README.md

-# Medical_Data_Visualizer
+# Medical Data Visualizer
-This project demonstrates basic data cleaning, reshaping data for visualization, and creating categorical plots and correlation heatmaps using pandas, matplotlib, and seaborn.
+This project demonstrates basic data cleaning, reshaping data for visualization, and creating categorical plots and correlation heatmaps using pandas, Matplotlib, and seaborn.
+The dataset is obtained from freeCodeCamp.

 ## Objectives: